uvaai/pdp/_schedules/1 Fall 2023/index.md

 scheduled in the morning.
 The exact times and rooms for your group seminars, as well as which group you are in, can be found on Datanose [here](https://datanose.nl/#course[119433]).

-The division of morning and afternoon slots in the main room **L0.11** also depends on which seminar group you are, as follows:
+The spaces in the main room **L0.11** are divided into morning and afternoon slots.
+The division of these slots for each day depends on which seminar group you are in:

 |               | Monday    | Tuesday   | Wednesday | Thursday  | Friday    |
 |---------------|-----------|-----------|-----------|-----------|-----------|